csLiKevin/electric-markdown/posts/00000001/content.md

 ---
 ```

-- `publishDate`: Setting this to `null` will prevent this post from being included in the generated site.
+- `publishDate`: Set to `null` to prevent this post from being included in the generated site.
 - `tags`: List of terms included at the bottom of a post.
 - `title`: Used as the page title.

-You can add any additional data you want.
+You can add any extra data you want.

 ### Variables